CodenameOverlord/LeetCode150/difficultites.md

     }    if (arr[i]<arr[i+1]) { check on the right side of the array;}
     else{ check the left side of the array}

+#### Minstack
+    we are to design a stack with the basic functionalities of the stack.
+In addition to it it must return the min element every time we hit getMin()
+##### Solution
+    We take 2 stacks into consideration, one stack would always store the min element such that if there is any element less than the min element of the stack, in that case, we would append the current min, else push the existing min, When we pop elements from the stack, we also pop the minStack